 Though most people consider gnocchi a pasta dish, in Italy they are seen as an alternative to pasta.
 Originally, gnocchi were made with a semolina dough, but after potatoes were introduced in the 16th-century, they were incorporated into the recipe.
 Gnocchi can also be made with sweet potato, pumpkin, and other starchy vegetables.
 In some regions of Italy, gnocchi are made with ricotta and spinach and are known as malfatti (meaning “poorly made”) or gnudi which are “naked” gnocchi.
 You can buy gnocchi, fresh, refrigerated or frozen, but read those labels since they may contain eggs and/or dairy.
 Though they look complicated, it’s actually pretty easy to make your own gnocchi.

 Gnocchi can be boiled for soft, pillows of deliciousness or they can be baked or fried for a crispy version.
 They are often served with melted butter, pesto or other sauces.
-So now that you know all about gnocchi, including how to pronounce it, it’s time to try your hand at making these incredible gnocchi recipes.
+So now that you know all about gnocchi, including how to pronounce it, it’s time to try your hand at making these incredible gnocchi recipes from our Food Monster App.

 1. Pesto Gnocchi with Olives and Sun-Dried Tomatoes